AbdullahDeliogullariCS/Cryptography/README.md

 ## Data Encryption Standard
 Data Encryption Standard (DES) is a block cipher algorithm that takes plain text in blocks of 64 bits and converts them to ciphertext using keys of 48 bits.
 It is a symmetric key algorithm, which means that the same key is used for encrypting and decrypting ​data.

+## Diffie-Hellman Key Exchange
+The Diffie–Hellman key exchange method allows two parties that have no prior knowledge of each other to jointly establish a shared secret key over an insecure channel.